 Represent was tasked with launching the scholarship and raising awareness amongst aspiring young chefs from across Scotland.

-- Four key press releases covering: the launch of the Scholarship, the announcement of the judges, finalists reveal, and winners’ announcement.
-All key press information targeted Scottish national and regional press as well as key hospitality titles
+- Four news stories including the launch of the Scholarship, the announcement of the judges, finalists reveal, and winners’ announcement.
+Key media targets included Scottish national and regional press, as well as key hospitality titles

-- Drafting a Q&A for the 6 finalists to be featured on the HIT Scotland website and across their social channels
+- A Q&A for the 6 finalists to be featured on the HIT Scotland website and across their social channels